1910 Society, The

-The entry-level rank for Cub Scouts who join upon entering kindergarten and are at least age 5.
+The entry-level rank for Cub Scouts who join upon entering kindergarten (or are in the year before first grade).
 Lions join and register with their adult partner as a member of a Lion den.

 A group of five to eight Lions and their adult partners who are part of a Cub Scout pack.

 A ceremony that is used occasionally as an opening or closing at a Cub Scout meeting.
-It reminds boys of the friendships they are making that link them together with other Cub Scouts.
+It reminds Cub Scouts of the friendships they are making that link them together with other Cub Scouts.

 A local council Order of the Arrow group chartered annually by the National Council.
 A large lodge may be organized into chapters.